The 88.3 Series by Giles X. Becker

 You’ve settled down.
 You used to be fairly wild but you managed to avoid arrest and stay out of the labor camps.
 Your father is an important man.
 He had to bribe a lot of police officials to keep your ass out of the penal colonies.
 You learned your lesson.
 You have a girl.
 She’s goodlooking.
 You’re going to get married and stay settled down the rest of your dreary uninteresting upper-class life.
 In order to make everything really really boring the Authorities long ago decreed there would be no more numbered years.
 History is no longer taught.
 Geography is also on the shit list.
 It hasn’t rained in like forever.
 You’re not sure where North is but who cares.
 You navigate through a world that is living on the technological remains of Old America, which existed somewhere back there in the mists of time when there was rain and open country and green rivers with men fishing from the shores in sloppy hats, free as birds, careless of spying devices, eating egg sandwiches.
 You’ve seen it in old movies.

 Then the incredible happens and there you are — thrown out into the slum-world with nothing but what you have on your back and in your pockets.
 It’s called ‘a ban order’.
 They hope you die.
 You are determined not to.
 You will find allies and enemies and men who listen to you.
 It’s okay.
-If you are not killed first you will get everyone of the bastards that tore your family apart.
-In a way you kind of like it.
-You always wanted your own army.
+If you are not killed first you will get everyone of the men who tore your family apart.

 Our hero learns the price of becoming a hero, an insurgent, a killer, a savior — and so do his enemies.